 Determination of Tax Residency Section 295 (3A) of the Corporation Acts 2001 requires that the tax residency of each entity which is included in the Consolidated Entity Disclosure Statement (CEDS) be disclosed.
 In the context of an entity which was an Australian resident, "Australian resident" has the meaning provided in the Income Tax Assessment Act 1997.
-The Content of tax residency involves judgment as the determination of tax residency is highly fact dependent and there The currently several different interpretations that could be adopted, and which could give rise to a different conclusion on

-Australian tax residency: The consolidated entity has applied current legislation and judicial precedent, including having
+The determination of tax residency involves judgment as the determination of tax residency is highly fact dependent and there are currently several different interpretations that could be adopted, and which could give rise to a different conclusion on residency.
+In determining tax residency, the consolidated entity has applied the following interpretations:

-Australian tax residency: The consolidated entity has applied current legislation and judicial preceder regard to the Commissioner of Taxation's public guidance in Tax Ruling TR 2018/5.
-Foreign tax residency: The consolidated entity has applied current legislation and where available just the determination of foreign tax residency.
-Where necessary, the consolidated entity has used indep in foreign jurisdictions to assist in its determination of tax residency to ensure applicable foreign tax I complied with.
+Australian tax residency: The consolidated entity has applied current legislation and judicial precedent, including having regard to the Commissioner of Taxation's public guidance in Tax Ruling TR 2018/5.

 Foreign tax residency: The consolidated entity has applied current legislation and where available judicial precedent in the determination of foreign tax residency.
-Where necessary, the consolidated entity has used independent tax advisers in foreign jurisdictions to assist in its determination of tax residency to ensure applicable foreign tax legislation has been
+Where necessary, the consolidated entity has used independent tax advisers in foreign jurisdictions to assist in its determination of tax residency to ensure applicable foreign tax legislation has been complied with.

-Next Science Limited Directors' declaration 31 December 2024
+Directors' declaration

-In the opinion of the Directors of Next Science Limited (the "Company"):
+1. In the opinion of the Directors of Next Science Limited (the "Company"):

-The consolidated financial statements and notes that are set out on pages 23 to 61 and the Remuneration Report on pages 10 a. to 21 in the Directors' Report, are in accordance with the Corporations Act 2001, including:

-(i) giving a true and fair view of the financial position of the Group as at 31 December 2024 and of its performance for the financial year ended on that date; and there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. b.
+- a.
+The consolidated financial statements and notes set out on pages 23-61 [33-72] and the Remuneration Report on pages 10-21 [20-31] in the Directors' Report, are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the financial position of the Group as at 31 December 2024 and of its i. performance for the financial year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. there are reasonable grounds to believe the Group will be able to pay its debts as and when they become due and payable.